THE

 The course is $997 USD.

-This includes six hour-long sessions and accompanying worksheets; access to the private Facebook community; and guaranteed access to recordings and lesson materials for one full year after the last session date.
+This includes six hour-long sessions and accompanying worksheets; guaranteed access to recordings and lesson materials for one full year after the last session date; and two rounds of personalized query edits from Camille during the course.

 Click the button below to join.